alphagov/govuk_template/README.md

 * copying the images across (including any needed images from the toolkit)

 This resulting app directory is included in the gem and hooked in as a Rails engine

-## Previewing the template

-You can [view a collection of auto-generated examples](http://alphagov.github.io/govuk_template/) of the current govuk_template release, which show how you can use the template.

 ### Extra details for the tarball build